Goff-Davis/chip8-emu.js/README.md

 ### Unit Tests

 Tests the output of the JavaScript files.
 Primarily focuses on the emulator.

-The emulator tests MUST NOT fail.
+The coverage will be very low, especially for the chip8.js file.
+This is acceptable because the uncovered portions are covered by the ROM tests, explained below.

 ```
 npm run test